nondescryptid/nondescryptid.github.io/content/posts/2024-in-lists.md

 I spent a while worrying about whether my registration would get rejected until my friend told me about the [custom of leaving an extra seat at the table](https://culture.pl/en/article/why-do-poles-leave-one-chair-empty-on-christmas-eve) and that it would be very un-Polish to turn away people who have already filled in the Google Form.

-This event was the first time I got to tryS pierogi ruskie and barszcz — there aren't any Polish restaurants in Singapore.
+This event was the first time I got to try pierogi ruskie and barszcz — there aren't any Polish restaurants in Singapore.
 Lots of interesting new flavours as there was also ryba po grecku (Greek-style fish, but it is not Greek in origin), seared sous-vide duck with apple sauce and some croquettes (Polish croquettes resemble spring rolls more than the Japanese potato croquettes I'm used to).
 Loved kompot.
 Ambivalent about mulled beer.

+# New things I have not counted in advance

+Some things I tried this year for the first time:
+- Throwing pottery on the wheel (after going to Yingge alone).
+- Seeing autumn (I've never had the chance to travel during this time of the year)
+- Growing mushrooms
+- Being a NEET
+- Brewing kombucha
+- Making a wavy ring in a silversmithing class
+- Being in a typhoon (Kong Rey/Leon, the largest to hit Taiwan directly in 30 years)
+- Making a pull request to fix typos in documentation for a testing workshop while stuck indoors because of said typhoon (TDD actually stands for Typhoon-Driven Development)
+- Descending Gyeongju's Namsan while it's wet and slippery.
+There was an Alltrails review that I read afterwards that said:
+> "We took a taxi to Namsan Information Center and took the trail to Geumobong.
+The footing is excellent along this stretch.
+From there to Yongjangsaji, then to Yongjang village.
+That stretch had a few difficult spots that would be treacherous if wet. [...]"

+In 2025 I will be reading Alltrails reviews very carefully *before* going on a hike.